2023 Davis Cup World Group I

-The 2023 Davis Cup World Group I will be held on 15–17 September.
+The 2023 Davis Cup World Group I was held from 14 to 17 September.
 The twelve winners from the World Group I will play at the qualifying round and the twelve losers will play at the World Group I Play-offs in 2024.

 Teams

-Twenty-four teams will participate in the World Group I, in series decided on a home and away basis.
-The seedings are based on the Nations Ranking.
+Twenty-four teams participated in the World Group I, in series decided on a home and away basis.
+The seedings were based on the Nations Ranking.